-Budgeted cost: £ 63,500
+Budgeted cost: 2021-22 £ 63,500

-Activity Evidence that supports this approach Challenge number(s) addressed

-Phonics intervention for DA children in EY (5 minutes extra per group) JD Phonics is 'Very high impact for very low cost based on very extensive evidence (EEF).
+Activity Evidence that supports this approach Challenge number(s) addressed Phonics intervention for DA children in EY (5 minutes extra per group) JD Phonics is 'Very high impact for very low cost based on very extensive evidence (EEF).
 These children will receive additional time from their teacher for Phonics, supporting their basic reading skills.
-3 Maths intervention for DA children in EY (5 minutes extra per group) JD Effective numeracy approaches in EY have a very high impact for low cost based on extensive evidence (EEF).
+3 2022 Update: There are significant SEN amongst DA cohort.
+At the beginning of year, 3/13 DA children were working at the appropriate level of child development -5/13 at end of year.
+One of the children who was initially off track and would have achieved GLD has left the school.
+Maths intervention for DA children in EY (5 minutes extra per group) JD Effective numeracy approaches in EY have a very high impact for low cost based on extensive evidence (EEF).
 These children will receive additional time from their teacher for Maths, supporting their basic skills.
-4 Times Tables Rockstars School have identified the link between children with confident times tables and number bonds knowledge to higher levels of attainment.
+4 2022 Update: There are significant SEN amongst DA cohort.
+At the beginning of year, 3/13 DA children were working at the appropriate level of child development -5/13 at end of year.
+One of the children who was initially off track and would have achieved GLD has left the school.
+Times Tables Rockstars School have identified the link between children with confident times tables and number bonds knowledge to higher levels of attainment.
 4 Numbots School have identified the link between children with number bonds knowledge to higher levels of attainment.
 4 Lightning Squad tutoring with FFT.
 Reading comprehension strategies are: 'Very high impact for very low cost based on extensive evidence' (EEF) 3 Phonics interventions using new SfA systematic phonics.
 Phonics is 'Very high impact for very low cost based on very extensive evidence (EEF) 3 Nessy Nessy covers reading and phonics/spelling skills.
-Phonics is 'Very high impact for very low cost based on very extensive evidence.
-Reading comprehension strategies are: 'Very high impact for very low cost based on extensive evidence' (EEF) 3 Peer tutoring - reading buddies Peer tutoring is High impact for very low cost based on extensive evidence (EEF) 3
+Phonics is 'Very high impact for very low cost based on 3 very extensive evidence.
+Reading comprehension strategies are: 'Very high impact for very low cost based on extensive evidence' (EEF) Peer tutoring - reading buddies Peer tutoring is High impact for very low cost based on extensive evidence (EEF) 3